andrius-learns-things/tech-profile-and-notes/README.md

   - daily devs discussions & daily scrum
 - Plan preparation with service owners and product owners (goals, schedule, versions, tickets):
 - Performing feature demonstrations, other presentations
-- Making sure there is always clear work and priorities for everyone
+- Making sure there is always clear work and priorities for everyone in the team

+**2005-2014**

+Developer:

+- Doing development tasks
+- Participating in system design discussions with team

 **2005-2007**